jweiland-net/maps2/Documentation/DeveloperManual/Maps2Registry/Index.rst

 Our Maps2 registry is adapted from :ref:`TYPO3s Category Registry <t3coreapi:system-categories-api>`

-Create a new file in [yourExt]/Configuration/TCA/Overrides/[yourTableName].php and add following lines of code:
+Create a new file in [yourExt]/Configuration/TCA/Overrides/[yourTableName].php and add the individually needed lines of code.
+Following is a slightly example for events2 with all possible
+properties:

 .. code-block:: php